-During December 2015, the Company completed a non-brokered private placement issuing an aggregate of 115,041,666 shares at a price of CAD\$0.06 per share for gross proceeds of \$5.0 million.
-A finder's fee was paid in the amount of \$0.04 million in cash.
-The common shares issued in the private placement are subject to a statutory hold period which expired on May 1, 2016.
-Net proceeds of the private placement will be used towards the Company's acquisition costs for the three South African transactions and related exploration activities, as well as for general working capital purposes.
+Subsequent to the end of the quarter, the Company completed a non-brokered private placement issuing 60 million common shares at a price of CAD\$0.25 per share for gross proceeds of CAD\$15 million, or approximately \$11.2 million USD equivalent.
+A finder's fee of approximately \$0.2 million was paid in cash.
+The common shares issued under the private placement are subject to a statutory hold period which will expire in March 2017.